Fishsticks (South Park): Plot

 Meanwhile, the joke becomes a national sensation.
 Comedian Carlos Mencia goes on Conan O'Brien's show claiming credit for the joke.
 The joke is played on rapper Kanye West, who does not understand it.
-West grows angry when others say he does not get it, and will not allow anyone to explain it to him, because he claims to be a genius and "the voice of a generation".
+West grows angry when others say he does not get it, and will not listen to anyone who tries to explain it to him, because he claims to be a genius and "the voice of a generation".
 West abducts Carlos Mencia, who admits he stole the joke to compensate for not being funny and claiming that his "dick don't work" in a parody of Viggo Mortensen's character Lalin in Carlito's Way, but West does not believe him and beats him to death with the help of his hired thugs.
 Cartman and Jimmy go on The Ellen DeGeneres Show and claim they invented the joke, prompting West to go after them.

 Jimmy confronts Cartman, asking how he can live with himself for taking credit for a joke he did not write.
 They are interrupted by West, who threatens to kill them.
 By now, Cartman has not only convinced himself he wrote the whole joke without Jimmy's help, but believes he also saved his life from a black widow (in actuality, Jimmy's mother killed it), slew a dragon, defeated an army of "Jewbots", and has powers similar to the Human Torch.
-Cartman thinks he realizes what Kyle was trying to tell him, but he gets it completely backwards: Cartman believes that Jimmy's ego is the one that is twisted and Jimmy's ego trying to convince itself that he wrote the joke, while not accepting that Cartman wrote the whole thing, and Jimmy believes him.
-West has an epiphany about his own massive ego and believes he finally understands the joke.
-However, he incorrectly thinks it means he is, in fact, a gay fish.
+Cartman thinks he realizes what Kyle was trying to tell him, but he gets it completely backwards: Cartman believes that Jimmy's ego is the one that is twisted and Jimmy's ego trying to convince itself that he wrote the joke, while not accepting that Cartman wrote the whole thing.
+West has an epiphany about his own massive ego and is convinced that the joke was a statement about West's own identity.
 The episode ends with West donning a wetsuit and diving off the Santa Monica Pier into the ocean to embrace his new identity as a gay fish in the form of a music video, in which he happily swims around the sea, kissing and humping random fish.

+In an alternate end scene, two members of the US Coast Guard retrieve West's waterlogged corpse from the ocean, having subsequently drowned.